tfindelkind-redis/azure-managed-redis-terraform/README.md

   # Disable access keys for Entra ID only
   access_keys_authentication_enabled = false

+  # Works with both AzAPI and AzureRM
-  use_azapi = false  # Required for Managed Identity and CMK }
+  use_azapi = true  # or false - your choice!
+}
 ```